alexrothenberg/legacy_data/README.md

 ## How to use it

+Add the gem to your Rails application

+  `Gem 'legacy_data'`

 - To generate an ActiveRecord model for each table in the database just type

   `script/generate models_from_tables`